 In Congress, Bera uses the skills he learned as a doctor to listen to the people of Sacramento County and put people ahead of politics to move our country forward.
 His priority is to work alongside people in both parties to address our nation's most pressing challenges and make government work.
 Bera believes Congress should be a place for service, not for politicians who only look out to protect their own careers, pay, and perks.

 Congressman Bera has also made it a priority for his office to make government work for Sacramento County.
 His office has now helped return more than $5.2 million to local taxpayers – everything from backlogged veterans’ benefits to Social Security savings.
-His office also has helped nearly 10,000 residents.
+His office also has helped more than 10,000 residents.

 Congressman Bera is the longest-serving Indian American currently serving in Congress.
 He has lived in Elk Grove, California for 20 years with his wife Janine, who is also a medical doctor.
 They are proud parents to their daughter, Sydra.